geawiz/geoviz/4_layer-list/README.md

    <!-- code declaring a div goes here -->

   <script>
-    // create the PMTiles rotocol and a source to it const protocol = new pmtiles.Protocol()
+    // create the PMTiles protocol and a source to it const protocol = new pmtiles.Protocol()
     // add PM Tiles protocol
     maplibregl.addProtocol("pmtiles", protocol.tile)